Exact zero modes in interacting Majorana X- and Y-junctions: Mapping Majorana fermions to spins

-We always label the chains from the outer edges inward, which we illustrate for chains containing $N=4$ Majorana fermions each in Fig.\ref{fig:illustration_ordering} for the three geometries considered in this study.
-This makes it so that, even for the benchmark case of coupling two chains, strings of $\sigma_z$-operators appear in the coupling term.
+We always arrange the chains inward, as shown in the illustrations in Fig.\ref{fig: illustrations}, causing the final three Majorana fermions of each chain to be $b_{i,\tilde{N}_i-1}$, $a_{i,\tilde{N}_i}$ and $b_{i,\tilde{N}_i}$.
+As result, even for the benchmark case of coupling two chains, strings of $\sigma_z$-operators appear after applying the Jordan-Wigner transformation on the terms $\mathcal{H}_\mathrm{coupling}(\alpha)$ that couple these chains.